Multidimensional Stability of Waves Travelling Through Rectangular Lattices in Rational Directions: Introduction

 A natural question, and a chief motivator of the present study, regards the extent to which the slowing of planar fronts facing lattice directions governs the evolution of initial data which are not themselves exact travelling waves.
 Preliminary numerical experiments show compactly supported initial data expanding to occupy a square whose sides are aligned with the lattice directions and which propagate outwards at the (slow) speed of the planar fronts.
 This suggests that the anisotropy in the wave speeds of planar fronts governs the dynamics for a large set of initial data.
 Indeed, one may conjecture that fronts facing the lattice directions $(1,0)$ and $(0,1)$ play a distinguished role in governing the dynamics of a large class of initial data.

 In this study we take a small step towards understanding this behaviour by establishing the multidimensional stability of planar fronts moving through the lattice $\Z^2$.
 In particular, we show that the wave speeds of the planar fronts govern the dynamics of initial data which are themselves close to planar fronts.
 Furthermore, our results suggest that the waves facing directions in strongest resonance with the lattice, i.e. $\sigma = (1,0)$ or $(0,1)$, are more stable in the following sense.
-Although we obtain the same slow $t^{-1/4}$ rate for the relaxation of nearly linear interfaces to linear interfaces regardless of the direction that the wave is facing, we do obtain the relatively fast $t^{-3/2}$ rate for the rest of the perturbation to fronts facing a lattice direction as compared to the relatively slow $t^{-3/4}$ that we are able to obtain for perturbations to fronts facing an oblique direction.
+Although we obtain the same slow $t^{-1/4}$ rate for the relaxation of transversal phaseshift deformations regardless of the direction that the wave is facing, we do obtain the relatively fast $t^{-3/2}$ rate for the rest of the perturbation to fronts facing a lattice direction as compared to the relatively slow $t^{-3/4}$ that we are able to obtain for perturbations to fronts facing an oblique direction.

 These observations seem to support the conjecture mentioned above.
 Of course, much work remains to be done and a rigorous examination of initial data that is far from a planar front is beyond the scope of this study.
 Such an analysis may nevertheless be regarded as a natural next step, especially in view of the fact that non-planar travelling wave solutions to PDEs have been actively investigated of late; see e.g. \cite{HaragusScheel,Taniguchi}.